-Commercial airlines are back on track servicing much of the world.
+Are Private Jet Charter Safaris a viable option now with commercial airlines back on track servicing much of the world.
 More specifically, as African Safari Travel Specialists, the continent of Africa is open for visitors and tourists happily visit our top destinations for private and small group safaris.
 Indeed, more and more commercial routes and more scheduled charters (private planes on designated routes and times) are opening up to get the pent-up demand in travellers out for their long-awaited luxury safari vacation as speedily and efficiently as possible.

-Yet, here at Safari Guru, we’re also often asked about private flying safaris and how to book a private jet for safari holidays.
+Yet, here at Safari Guru, we’re also often asked about Private Jet Charter Safaris for the ultimate flying safari holiday.
 The most frequent question is, ‘is a private jet a good option for our safari?’
 While some of these questions are down to the travellers’ budget and the complexity of their safari itinerary, it is possible to connect safari destinations by private jet when utilising a network of smaller charter planes or helicopters for the local bush-based flying.

 Last-minute private jets or faster turbo-prop aircraft are also possible when commercial airlines cancel their international legs, leaving you stranded just before or during your dream holiday.